smxi/inxi/README.txt

 OSX:
 Do not insult real BSDs by calling OSX a BSD.
-OSX is the least Unix-like operating system I've ever seen that claims to be a Unix, its tools are mutated, it's data randomly and non-standardly organized, and it totally fails to respect the 'spirit' of Unix, even though it might pass some random tests that certify a system as a 'Unix'.
+OSX is the least Unix-like operating system I've ever seen that claims to be a Unix, its tools are mutated, its data randomly and non-standardly organized, and it totally fails to respect the 'spirit' of Unix, even though it might pass some random tests that certify a system as a 'Unix'.